Activites for Families

 SPARKING EARLY CURIOSITY:

-Guest Author -By: I'm The Chef Too Team
+Excerpts By: I'm The Chef Too Team and NAEYC

 Imagine a tiny hand reaching out to grasp a crinkly toy, eyes wide with wonder as a simple rattle makes a sound, or a baby giggling uncontrollably as you play peek-a-boo.
 These aren't just adorable moments; they are the very beginnings of scientific exploration, technological understanding, engineering design, and mathematical thinking.